ibm-cloud-docs/containers/cs_integrations_overview.md

 |{{site.data.keyword.blockchainfull_notm}} Platform 2.0 beta|Deploy and manage your own {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.containerlong_notm}}.
 With {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you can host {{site.data.keyword.blockchainfull_notm}} networks or create organizations that can join other {{site.data.keyword.blockchainfull_notm}} 2.0 networks.
 For more information about how to set up {{site.data.keyword.blockchainfull_notm}} in {{site.data.keyword.containerlong_notm}}, see [About {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta](/docs/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />||
 |Cloud databases|You can choose between various {{site.data.keyword.cloud_notm}} database services, such as {{site.data.keyword.composeForMongoDB_full}} or {{site.data.keyword.cloudantfull}} to deploy highly available and scalable database solutions in your cluster.
 For a list of available cloud databases, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog?category=databases){:external}.|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 {: caption="Database services"}
+{: summary="The table shows available services that you can add to your cluster to add database capabilities.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}